9 Alternative Treatments For Relief From Back Pain

 Get a good masseuse to massage your back using massage oil, with gentle strokes from the buttocks to the spine.
 Depending on the severity of the pain, you can adjust the movements – start with slow movements for a soothing experience and then increase the intensity and speed according to the stimulation required.

 If you are not mortally scared of needles, try acupuncture, a traditional Chinese remedy, which is frequently used to treat back pain.
-It involves the insertion of needles into key points of your body to correct the flow of chi, or energy flow, in your body to help relieve lower back pain.
+It involves the insertion of needles into key points of your body to correct the flow of chi, or energy, in your body to help relieve lower back pain.

-A review of all studies and research done on the effectiveness of acupuncture in alleviating low back pain shows that whether used alone or along with conventional therapy, acupuncture can provide short-term improvements in pain and function for chronic lower back pain.9
+A review of all studies and research done on the effectiveness of acupuncture in alleviating low back pain shows that whether used alone or along with conventional therapy, acupuncture can provide short-term improvements in pain and function for chronic lower back pain.8

 Bath salts work too, especially epsom salt, which is a compound of magnesium and sulfur, both of which are easily absorbed into the body.
-When you mix it in your bath water, with a few drops of essential oils like rosewood, patchouli, lavender, or ylang ylang oil,11 the heat produced can improve blood circulation.
+When you mix it in your bath water, with a few drops of essential oils like rosewood, patchouli, lavender, or ylang ylang oil,10 the heat produced can improve blood circulation.
 There is also an increased absorption of the anti-inflammatory magnesium, which is required in about 300 enzyme systems in your body that regulate many biochemical reactions.
-Such a salt bath relaxes muscle spasms, soothes your nerves, and has pain-relieving effects.12
+Such a salt bath relaxes muscle spasms, soothes your nerves, and has pain-relieving effects.11

 You do, of course, know that certain herbs are natural painkillers.
 Some of those are good for back pain too.

 A study found that when back pain patients underwent a 10‐week specific exercise treatment of these muscles, they could hold static postures and perform tasks that previously aggravated the pain.
-This treatment worked much better than other commonly prescribed conservative treatment.18.
+This treatment worked much better than other commonly prescribed conservative treatment.17.

 Some exercises that can help ease back pain quickly are knee rolls and back extensions.

-Lie on your stomach and then arch your back and hold this position for 5–10 seconds.
+- Back extensions: Lie on your stomach and then arch your back and hold this position for 5–10 seconds.